 One of the most chilling reports at Old Tooele Hospital is the sound of a child’s voice uttering the words “Daddy, shot, sorry”.
-This is creepy enough on its own, but gets even more alarming when you find out that the Utah Ghost Organisation claims these words come from the ghost of child who was accidentally shot by his father.
+This is creepy enough on its own but gets even more alarming when you find out that the Utah Ghost Organisation claims these words come from the ghost of a child who was accidentally shot by his father!

 9. Alton Mental Health Hospital, Illinois

 Alton Mental Health Hospital is the only facility in this list which remains a functioning hospital to this day.
-Built in the early 1900s, this hospital is known for the harsh mistreatment of its patients, many of whom were subject to electrode shock therapy, lobotomies and cold water treatments – all of which were standard everyday practise at this hospital.
+Built in the early 1900s, this hospital is known for the harsh mistreatment of its patients, many of whom were subject to electrode shock therapy, lobotomies, and cold water treatments – all of which were standard everyday practice at this hospital.

 8. Danvers State Lunatic Asylum, Massachusetts